 RSM Server requires configuration information to manage a replication system.
-This information is stored in a collection of files in the configuration directory, at \$SYBASE\$SYBASE_RSM/admin/config.
+This information is stored in a collection of files in the configuration directory at %SYBASE%\%SYBASE_RSM%\admin\config.

-rsmgen is a shell script that you use to create a configuration definition for RSM Server and to create a RUN file which contains all the configuration settings needed to run the RSM Server you are creating.

-Use rsmgen to create or modify a configuration definition. rsmgen is located in the \$SYBASE/\$SYBASE_RSM/install directory.
-You should always run rsmgen, whether you are creating an RSM Server for the first time, upgrading an RSM Server, or modifying an RSM Server.
+rsmsetup is a utility that you use to create a configuration definition for RSM Server and, optionally, to create a .BAT file that contains all the configuration settings needed to run the RSM Server you are creating. rsmsetup is located in %SYBASE%\%SYBASE_RSM%\install.
+You should always run rsmsetup, whether you are creating an RSM Server for the first time, upgrading an RSM Server, or modifying an RSM Server.